CHS, Franklin, Westgate fall in Friday football action

 Westgate (0-1) travels to Vandebilt Catholic next week.

+LAFAYETTE — Lafayette scored on each of their first three possessions and the Lion defense added an interception return for a score, all in the first quarter, as LHS built a 45-6 lead by halftime.

+Jeanerette returns to action Friday at home against St. John while Lafayette High plays host to St. Martinville

-In other games played Friday, Breaux Bridge beat New Iberia Senior High 27-6; Highland Baptist beat Houma Christian 50-6; Lafayette High crushed Jeanerette 66-20; Westminster Christian beat Delcambre 26-14; Patterson beat West St. Mary 14-12; Centerville beat Ascension Christian 50-28; Ascension Episcopal beat Erath 34-27; St. Martinville beat Cecilia 25-12 and on Thursday night, St. John beat Hanson 48-0
+In other games played Friday, Highland Baptist beat Houma Christian 50-6; Westminster Christian beat Delcambre 26-14; Patterson beat West St. Mary 14-12; Centerville beat Ascension Christian 50-28; Ascension Episcopal beat Erath 34-27; St. Martinville beat Cecilia 25-12 and on Thursday night, St. John beat Hanson 48-0

 Information on those games was not immediately available.
 Check back at Iberianet.com for more information on those contests